 74. Buy an Outdoor Movie Screen that is at a 16:9 Ratio

 Assuming that you have a widescreen 16:9 projector to show you an HD movie, you will also want to make sure that your screen is also a 16:9 ratio.
 This means you can show the film as it is intended to be watched, with no pillar box or letterbox borders top, bottom, or at the sides.

 75. Cater for Different Food Preferences and Diets

-If you have a large amount of people coming to your backyard movie night, then make sure that all diets are catered for.
-Whilst many of your guests will appreciate BBQ food, it’s not going to well received by vegetarian or vegan diets, both of which are becoming more and more popular these days.
+If you have a large number of people coming to your backyard movie night, then make sure that all diets are catered for.
+Whilst many of your guests will appreciate BBQ food, it’s not going to be well received by vegetarian or vegan diets, both of which are becoming more and more popular these days.
 When sending out the invites, make a note on there to ask for any dietary requirements if you can.

 76. Have Healthy Snack Options Available

 Whilst it might be tempting to only have popcorn, candy, burgers, and hot dogs as snacks, some guests or parents of children might prefer healthier options.
 To mitigate any issues over your food choices, have some healthy options available to cater for all tastes.

 Not only will you make tidying up a lot easier, using paper plates and cups also reduces the chances of any breakages and injury.
 Outdoor movie parties can be raucous events, with excitable kids (and adults) increasing the chances of things getting broken.
 Choose paper plates and you can save on a lot of cleaning up and potential hazards.
 Just make sure to recycle them afterward.

 This idea is best reserved for a romantic backyard movie night but still works really well at parties with lots of guests.
 You could either have a small bucket of ice with champagne for a loved one or large bins with ice in to keep the beers and soft drinks cooled.
 It means your guest don’t have to keep walking to the house or tables to get a cool drink.